Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What payroll and payment records must be maintained?

 Employers must provide employees with a payslip each month.
-On termination, a final statement of all accounts must be provided to the employee, who must sign and return it.
-There are additional documents (eg, work certificates and unemployment forms) which must also be maintained.
+On termination, a final statement of all accounts must be provided to the employee.
+Additional documents (eg, work certificates and unemployment forms, benefits and pension information if the employment does not end due to resignation or gross misconduct) must also be maintained.